marcov/tech-notes/docs/Lang-CXX/syntax.md

 > "Data isn't volatile - _accesses_ are volatile".

 When dealing with shared data, proper locking makes volatile unnecessary - and potentially harmful.
 The volatile storage class was originally meant for memory-mapped I/O registers.

+### More on volatile
+Volatile is useless for multi-threaded applications. it des **NOT**:
+- provide any synchronization,
+- create memory fences,
+- ensure the order of execution of operations,
+- make operations atomic.

+It should be used as a hint to the compiler similarly to "const".

+From "The C Programming Language" book:

+>Do not use volatile except in low-level code that deals directly with
+>hardware.
+>
+>Do not assume volatile has special meaning in the memory model.
+It does not.
+>It is not -- as in some later languages -- a synchronization mechanism.
+To get
+>synchronization, use atomic, a mutex, or a condition_variable.

 ## Syntactical elements definition

 ### Expression
 An operator with its arguments, a function call, a constant, a variable name, etc...